intaen/go-mail/README.md

 Simple library to check if email format is valid.
 Email service provider that can be check here is gmail, outlook, and hotmail.
 It's format adjust from their term&condition.
 ### Gmail
-* Minimal 6 chars
+* Minimal 6 chars, maximum 30 chars
 * Can't use two or more period '.'
 * Can't contains special characters such as `~!#$%^&*()+=:;"'\?<>{}[]

 ### Outlook/Hotmail
-* There's no minimal chars
+* There's no minimal chars, maximum local-part 64 chars, maximum domain 255 chars
 * Can use '.', '-', '_'
 * Can't contains special character such as `~!#$%^&*()+=:;"'\?<>{}[]